 A time before internet

-I was talking to some people about the possibilities with Internet and got an amazing comment: “What, so you mean there was no internet when you were a kid?”.
+I was talking to some people about the possibilities of Internet and received an amazing comment: “What, so you mean there was no Internet when you were a kid?”.
 At first I felt very old, but then I smiled at the remark.

 In 1991 I read about the upcoming game Tantalus, which according to the preview would allow up to 16 players to link with serial cables regardless of computer type.
-But I don’t think it ever hit the shelves.
+It almost sounded like science fiction at the time, but I don’t think it ever hit the shelves.

-20 years later this and more was suddenly a reality in the MMORPG “Eve” (Elite on steroids), but by that time I wasn’t interested in that sort of game anymore.
+20 years later, this and more was suddenly a reality in the MMORPG called Eve (like Elite on steroids), but by that time I wasn’t interested in that sort of game anymore.
 Oh, the irony…

 What will we think in twenty years time when we look back at 2011?
 “Oh really, did you use iPhones and laptops back then?
 That’s really stone age stuff, dude!”